 Red Sox Spring Training (March)

 Where else can you score $20 Red Sox tickets and meet not only current stars, but up-and-comers?
-For afternoon games at “Little Fenway,” be sure to arrive around 10am if you want an autographed ball or glove, and buy tickets in advance.
+For afternoon games at “Little Fenway,” be sure to arrive around 10 am if you want an autographed ball or glove, and buy tickets in advance.
+Spring training can be a great way to enjoy baseball with kids in a low-key environment.
+You can tickets at a great price, and usually will have a better view than what you’d get at a regular season game.

 Be sure to call ahead, as they update manatee sightings daily.
-Spanned across 17 acres, there are playgrounds, kayak rentals, and entrance into the park is free, save a $1-$5 parking cost.
+Spanned across 17 acres, there are playgrounds, paths, and picnic areas.
+Entrance into the park is free, save a $2-$5 parking cost.
+This is arguably the best place to see manatees in a non-captive environment.
+The best months to see manatees are December, January, and February when the Gulf Coast water is cooler.
+There’s also a gift shop and kayak and canoe rentals on site.

 It’s $6 to get over the bridge from Ft.
 Myers to Sanibel, but once you are there it’s like a beautiful tropical oasis.
 Lighthouse beach is super kid-friendly with a gentle shore.
 A kid-friendly restaurant we loved was the Island Cow, which has parrots in the back and bean bag toss lawn games while you wait for a table.
 They also bring every table free sprinkle muffins before you place your order!
 Sanibel has 25 miles of bike trails, and you can have a bike delivered to your hotel from Billy’s Bike Rentals.